221244-Tebogo/test/README.md

 ## About the project:

 I embarked on a journey to delve into the world of Component-Based Development.
 The primary focus of this term was on the further development of advanced JavaScript concepts, particularly related to JavaScript's two major data structures: Arrays and Objects.
 Additionally, I explored data-driven development and data visualization.
 This document outlines my learning experience and how I implemented my project based on the instructions provided.<br></br>
-To initiate this project, we all sad down for an ideation session that would serve as the foundation of our work.
-Simultaneously, each of us started with the project in the areas where we all excel in.
-<br><br>

 This project is centered around the development of a data-driven web application that focuses on data visualization using frameworks such as Charts.js.
 It's an opportunity to further your understanding of Component-Based Development while creating interactive and informative charts.
 The project's core elements include utilizing JavaScript, Axios for API integration, and a frontend framework like React.

 ## Getting Started: